 At Lord Lawson, we want to create an outstanding climate for learning.

 It is important that our young people feel happy, supported and cared for in order to achieve their best in the classroom.
-We believe that our Pastoral system provides the support and guidance that students need to be successful from the moment they join us up until the moment they leave us.
+We believe that our Pastoral system provides the support and guidance that pupils need to be successful from the moment they join us up until the moment they leave us.

 We have a First-Aid Unit which is open each day from 08:30 until 15.30.
-This is staffed daily by an authorised first aider who can attend to first-aid incidents as well as dealing with medical conditions such as Diabetes, Asthma, Allergies, Epilepsy and similar in consultation with the health professionals dealing with that student.
+This is staffed daily by an authorised first aider who can attend to first-aid incidents as well as dealing with medical conditions such as Diabetes, Asthma, Allergies, Epilepsy and similar in consultation with the health professionals dealing with that pupil.

 We also provide a counselling service on Tuesdays and Thursdays.
-Our counsellor takes referrals from students and their parents as well as members of the Pastoral Team.
+Our counsellor takes referrals from pupils and their parents as well as members of the Pastoral Team.
 Counselling is completely confidential, meaning that information is not disclosed to staff, family members or friends.
 There are rare occasions when the counsellor may need to disclose confidential information to others; this is in-keeping with details set out in our Child Protection and Safeguarding procedures.